IOM and Sweden

 - The asylum seeker is returning voluntarily and is planning to reside in the country of return

-- The returnee is travelling to Afghanistan, Central African Republic, Chad, Democratic Republic of Congo, Eritrea, Ivory Coast, Iraq, Liberia, Libya, Mali, Palestine, Sierra Leone, Somalia, South Sudan, Sudan, Syria or Yemen
+- The returnee is travelling to Afghanistan, Central African Republic, Chad, Democratic Republic of Congo, Eritrea, Ivory Coast, Iraq, Liberia, Libya, Mali, Palestinian Territories, Sierra Leone, Somalia, South Sudan, Sudan, Syria or Yemen

 The payments are coordinated by IOM Finland and carried out in local IOM offices in the countries of return.